-Fibrinogen is a measure of our clotting factor, and elevations of it can make our cells “sticky” and cause occlusions and blockages.
-So the healthier and less inflamed we are, the smoother our blood flows, and the less chance of blockages and heart attacks, one of the great benefits of going Paleo.
+- Fibrinogen: It is a measure of our clotting factor, and elevations of it can make our cells “sticky” and cause occlusions and blockages.
+So the healthier and less inflamed we are, the smoother our blood flows.
+Also, the less chance of blockages and heart attacks, one of the great benefits of going Paleo.

 2. Blood Sugar Markers